Barnsley F.C.: Beginnings and FA Cup glory

 Barnsley were established in 1887 as Barnsley St Peter's by Reverend Tiverton Preedy, and they played in the Sheffield and District League from 1890 and in the Midland League from 1895.
 In 1897, the club dropped the St Peter's part of its name to become simply Barnsley.
 They joined the Football League in 1898, and struggled in the Second Division for the first decade, due in part to ongoing financial difficulties.
 In 1910, the club reached the FA Cup final, where they were defeated by Newcastle United.
 In 1912, they reached the FA Cup final again, and defeated West Bromwich Albion 1–0 to win the trophy for the first time in their history.
 When league football restarted after the First World War, the 1919–20 season brought some significant changes to the league.
 The main difference was that the First Division would now have 22 teams, rather than 20.
 The bottom team from the previous season was Tottenham Hotspur and they were relegated.
 The first extra place in the First Division went to Chelsea, who retained their place despite finishing second bottom and therefore in the relegation places.
 Derby County and Preston North End were promoted from the Second Division which left one place to be filled.

 Having finished the previous season's Second Division in third place, Barnsley expected to achieve First Division status for the first time, but the Football League instead chose to call a ballot of the clubs.
-The League voted to promote sixth-placed Arsenal, for reasons of history over merit.
+The League voted to promote sixth-placed Arsenal, prioritizing historical standing over sporting merit.
 Sir Henry Norris, the then Arsenal chairman, argued that Arsenal be promoted for their "long service to league football", having been the first League club from the South of England.
 It has been alleged that this was due to backroom deals and even outright bribery by Sir Henry Norris, colluding with his friend John McKenna, the chairman of Liverpool and the Football League, who recommended Arsenal's promotion at the AGM.
 No conclusive proof of wrongdoing has come to light, though other aspects of Norris's financial dealings unrelated to the promotion controversy have fuelled speculation on the matter.
 Norris resigned as chairman and left the club in 1929, having been found guilty by the Football Association of financial irregularities; he was found to have misused his expenses account, and to have pocketed the proceeds of the sale of the Arsenal team bus.